bhavikbhagwani/groupprojectG30/README.md

 ## TERMINAL

 This game will be played in the terminal.
+We encourage you to play in Git Bash as a terminal.
-Open Git Bash and navigate to the files You can use 'cd' to direct you to your destination:
+Open Git Bash and navigate to the files
+You can use 'cd' to direct you to your destination:

                 cd game